-(ii) Since 200+ years the two fundamental economic concepts ― profit and income ― are ill-defined.
-By consequence, all theories/models that contain these concepts are false.
+(ii) For 200+ years the two fundamental economic concepts ― profit and income ― are ill-defined.
+Thus, all theories/models that contain these concepts are false.
 In other words, the whole analytical superstructure of economics is false.

 (iii) This applies to the four main approaches Walrasianism, Keynesianism, Marxianism, Austrianism.
 Economics, therefore, is nothing but the mutually accepted pluralism of provably false theories.#1 Economics lacks the true theory.

 (iv) This applies also to National Accounting#2 which is lethal because National Accounting is pivotal for empirical testing.
-The correct FUNDAMENTAL IDENTITY of National Accounting is NOT spending = income but Qm+Sm=0 or Qm=-Sm, in other words, the business sector’s deficit (= loss) equals the household sector’s surplus (= saving) and vice versa, i.e. profit = dissaving.
+The correct Fundamental Law of Macroeconomic Accounting is NOT spending = income but Qm+Sm=0 or Qm≡−Sm, in other words, the business sector’s deficit (= loss) equals the household sector’s surplus (= saving) and vice versa, i.e. profit = dissaving.

 (v) The claim that economics is a science is false and amounts to a misguidance of the general public and the government bodies that are responsible for economic policy.#3

-(ii) The pure consumption economy is NOT a barter model but the simplest possible instantiation of what Keynes called the ‘monetary theory of production’.#2
+(ii) The elementary production-consumption economy is NOT a barter model but the simplest possible instantiation of what Keynes called the ‘monetary theory of production’.#2

 (iii) You say “profit is simply a mark-up over cost”.
 This microeconomic definition translates for the consolidated business sector into the MACRO equation Qm≡C−Yw.

 (iv) You say “Perhaps one might ask where the money comes from to pay for the profits above costs?”
-Indeed, this question has been asked and already answered: “In order that profit comes into existence for the first time in the pure consumption economy the household sector must run a deficit at least in one period.
-This presupposes the existence of a credit creating entity.”#3
+Indeed, this question has been asked and already answered: “In order that profit comes into existence for the first time in the elementary production-consumption economy the household sector must run a deficit at least in one period.
+This presupposes the existence of a credit-creating entity.”#3

-#1 The pure consumption economy is for a start defined by three macro axioms (Yw=WL, O=RL, C=PX), two conditions (X=O, C=Yw) and two definitions (Qm≡C-Yw, Sm≡Yw-C).
+#1 The elementary production-consumption economy is for a start defined by three macro axioms (Yw=WL, O=RL, C=PX), two conditions (X=O, C=Yw), and two definitions (Qm≡C−Yw, Sm≡Yw−C).

-You say: “To paraphrase: So the blunder of Egmont Kakarot-Handtke consists in confusing a balance with a flow.”
+You say: “To paraphrase: So the blunder of Egmont Kakarot-Handtke consists of confusing a balance with a flow.”

 You are simply ill-informed.
-There are two balances of flows: X-O the difference between quantity X sold and quantity produced O per period.
+There are two balances of flows: X−O the difference between quantity X sold and quantity produced O per period.
 This balance changes the inventory = real stock.
-The other balance is C-Yw, i.e. the difference between consumption expenditure C and wage income Yw.
+The other balance is C−Yw, i.e. the difference between consumption expenditure C and wage income Yw.
 This balance changes the stock of money.
-The stock increases in the case of saving, i.e. C - Yw greater zero, and decreases it in the opposite case of dissaving.
+The stock increases in the case of saving, i.e. C−Yw greater than zero, and decreases it in the opposite case of dissaving.